tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the lab.md

     * **Subscription**: Select the same subscription you are using for this hands-on lab

-    * **Resource Group**: Select Use existing, and select the hands-on-lab-SUFFIX resource group
+    * **Resource Group**: Choose Use existing, and select the hands-on-lab-SUFFIX resource group

     * **Location**: Select the location you are using for resources in this hands-on lab